algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 This guide won't depend on any external dependencies so you can close the dependencies window.

-**Note:** If you did add any dependencies, you would still need to include an import statement to your algorithm file as you would do for any Python script.
+**Note:** If you want to add any dependencies, you still need to include an import statement to your algorithm file as you would do for any Python script.

 For example, to make use of numpy, you would include the line: